 33 Paradis Loop, Fort Kent (just a couple miles from downtown Fort Kent)

-Ski shop is open for rentals and trail passes 12-4 p.m. on Saturdays and most Sundays during the season) or stick your cash into one of the donation bins at the trailhead.
+Ski shop is open for rentals and trail passes 12-3 p.m. on weekends or stick your cash into the donation bin at the trailhead.

 Check out the trail maps and various trailhead options.